Tinkoff/stapp/README.md

 4. Modules are shape-agnostic, knows little to nothing about an app or other modules.
 5. Each module processes one task and nothing more.
 6. Microapps can run autonomously and independently from each other.
+7. Microapp is absolutely independent from the view layer.

 ## Quick start